DCAN-Labs/automated-qc/doc/training_summaries/model_01/model_01_training_summary.md

 - **Standardized RMSE**: 1.0511 represents the RMSE as a proportion of the standard deviation of the actual values.
 ## Notes

-includes PYTORCH_CUDA_ALLOC_CONF=expandable_segments:True, double epochs and batch-size from model_00, same prelim set
+includes PYTORCH_CUDA_ALLOC_CONF=expandable_segments:True, double epochs and batch-size, same prelim set
 ## Hyperparameters

 ### Training Parameters